-The amazing thing about this market is that despite this recent market tear, there are still so many cheap stocks.
-The problem with this market is that there are so many companies that could still really blow up in investors' faces.
+The amazing thing about this market is that there are so many cheap stocks.
+The problem with this market is that there are so many companies that could really blow up on investors.

-Your investing success in the years to come will be largely determined by your ability to sniff out and avoid losers.
+Your investing success in the next year will be largely determined by your ability to sniff out and avoid losers.
 With that in mind, here are some suggestions for stocks you should avoid.

 Right now, you should avoid money-losing businesses, companies that need high growth to justify their high earnings multiples, start-up companies that are dependent on the growth of new markets, and other speculative stocks.